How to Self Publish

 Self publishing has become the new and improved way of publishing your book.

-Self publishing often means maintaining full control of your book and doing everything the way you want it to be done
+Self publishing means maintaining full control of your book

 On your own: